pawel-jarosz/nastya-lisp/README.md

 * *build* - official build directory, used by docker scripts
 * *docker* - docker image description
 * *scripts* - utility scripts used during development for applying formatting or building software in docker
+* *docs* - tutorial by example and design documents

 ## Testing environment